ronschaeffer/flights/README.md

 # flights
-Provides enhanced ADS-B data via MQTT and HTTP endpoints, suitable for integration with Home Assistant
+Enriches flight data from ADS-B available via MQTT and HTTP API, suitable for integration with Home Assistant